daminals/Wordcount_plot/README.md

-# Bar Graph
+# Character Frequency Bar Graph

+Detects all the characters in the read.txt file (*The Great Gatsby*), counts them, and plots the result

 Be sure to check out my article on how to build this project [here]()!

-Detects all the letters in the read.txt file, counts them, and plots the result

 <img src='/chars.png'>